AbrarAhmed111/OnTask/README.md

 - `ontask-guest-work-resolved-v2`: ids of guest tasks the user has already answered the "save to your Personal Workspace?" prompt for.

+Two more keys hold no task data. `ontask_welcome_seen` records that the visitor welcome was answered on this device. `ontask-workspace-cache-v1` is a paint-first cache of a signed-in user's workspace name, accent, and timezone, so a refresh doesn't flash defaults; Supabase overwrites it on every load.

-Use **Settings → Reset local data** to remove both keys and return to the initial empty state.
-Signed-in users' Personal Workspace and shared workspace data instead lives in Supabase, guarded by Row Level Security.
+Use **Settings → Reset local data** to remove the three guest keys and return to the initial empty state (the welcome flag stays, so the welcome doesn't come back).
+Signed-in users' Personal Workspace and shared workspace data instead lives in Supabase, guarded by Row Level Security, and so does their guided-tour progress.

 ## Philosophy